-Chief Deputy Madere resides is Destrehan, Louisiana with his wife Niki and two children Caleb and Meagan & three grandchildren, Luke, Jacob, and Marin.
+Chief Deputy Madere resides in Destrehan, Louisiana with his wife Niki.
+They have two adult children, Caleb and Meagan & three grandchildren, Luke, Jacob, and Marin.

 Education & Training

-Chief Deputy Rodney Madere Jr. is a 25 veteran of the St. Charles Parish Sheriff’s Office.
+Chief Deputy Rodney Madere Jr. is a 31-year veteran of the St. Charles Parish Sheriff’s Office.
 He was named Chief Deputy of the St. Parish Sheriff's Office by Sheriff Greg Champagne in 2017.
 Previously, Madere was assigned to the Criminal Investigations Bureau as the Chief of Investigations.
 Chief Deputy Madere has also worked in the Patrol Division, Narcotics Division, Detective Bureau, Special Operations Division, and as the commander of the Special Response Team.
-He is a Louisiana POST Firearms Instructor, rifle instructor, less lethal munitions instructor, SWAT instructor and Tactical Entry instructor.
+He is a Louisiana POST Firearms Instructor, rifle instructor, less-lethal munitions instructor, SWAT instructor, and Tactical Entry instructor.
 Chief Deputy Madere helped build the current active shooter response plan (IMPASE) for the St. Charles Parish Sheriff’s Office and St. Charles Parish School System.
-He planned and put on numerous active shooter scenarios that included real-time response by police, fire, EMS, school personnel and parish workers.
+He planned and put on numerous active shooter scenarios that included real-time response by police, fire, EMS, school personnel, and parish workers.
 These scenarios used child and adult role players, bombs, blank ammunitions, smoke, fake blood and wounds, as well as many other props.
 Chief Deputy Madere teaches the St. Charles Parish Sheriff's Office Situational Awareness Training Class that focuses on reducing attendees' risk of becoming a victim.